Travel Report: Pin Von Restaurant – Suzhou, China.

 December 2018.
 It was Christmas Eve in Suzhou and late afternoon was starting to creep into early evening.
 I’d just finished my explorations of the city’s romantic Pingjiang Road canal street and my stomach was rumbling.
 Luckily, there were a wealth of eating options around me.
 However, I already knew exactly where I was heading.
 Located right on Pingjiang Road itself (number 94) in a one hundred and thirty year old wooden building, Pin Von Restaurant is a top Suzhou eatery and one of the world’s most famous teahouses to boot.

-December 2018.
-Luckily Pin Von’s Saliva chicken (far left) went down a treat!
-Interestingly, the waiter served it cold on the bone in a tangy vinaigrette with chopped nuts and coriander.
+Fortunately, Pin Von’s Saliva chicken (far left) went down a treat!
+The waiter served it cold on the bone in a tangy vinaigrette with chopped nuts and coriander.
 The crispy Shepherd’s Purse Vegetable Spring Rolls were great too.
 Best of all, the pan fried organic cauliflower with minced beef, garlic and red peppers really hit the spot.
 Absolutely delicious!

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.